hypo69/hypo/pytest/gemini/src/endpoints/hypo69/code_assistant/__init__.md

 # Important:  Uncomment and modify the example tests with the actual
 # methods and assertions relevant to the CodeAssistant class.
 The
-# placeholder tests are only for illustration.
+# placeholder tests are only for illuStartion.
 Replace the placeholders
 # with specific tests based on the code you want to test.
 ```